JacksonBates/pair-frontend/FIRST_PR_CLUB.md

 ---

 * [Kenchung1996](https://github.com/kenchung1996) Hi everyone!
-Thanks for having me on this cool project, this is my first open-source project and I'm excited to help out.
+Thanks for having me, this is my first open-source project and I'm excited to help out.